5 mg, 10 mg, 20 mg, 40 mg, 80 mg prolonged release tablets

 tablets should, therefore, not be used in breast-feeding mothers.

+Oxycodone may impair the ability to drive and use machines.
 Oxycodone may modify patients' reactions to a varying extent depending on the dosage and individual susceptibility.
 Therefore, patients should not drive or operate machinery if affected.

 This medicine can impair cognitive function and can affect a patient's ability to drive safely.
 This class of medicine is in the list of drugs included in regulations under 5a of the Road Traffic Act 1988.
 When prescribing this medicine, patients should be told: